-The Office of Information Technology may change or amend this policy from time to time.
+The Office of Information Technology may update or amend this policy.
 When changes are made, they will be communicated via posting on the Student/Faculty Portal and update to the institutional website.
 As with all matters of law and ethics, ignorance of the rules does not excuse violations.